 We were not able to determine the relative importance of any one building to one community versus the importance of another building to another community, and an assessment of the projected cost of necessary seismic rehabilitation of each building is far beyond the scope and funding of this project.
 We did assess the risk posed to buildings by their proximity to the tsunami inundation zone.
 Instead, we have focused on need, defined as “To be in Need or Want,” as in “To need money.”

 The logic behind this is that we anticipate competition for State-sourced seismic rehabilitation bond funds.
 By identifying the relative fiscal need of various districts in advance, especially as compared to their relative seismic risk, DOGAMI is giving the Grant Committee additional information for their deliberations.

-You can go online and learn about Oregon’s earthquake risk at: http://www.oregongeology.org/sub/earthquakes/EQs.htm.
-2 additional sources on line are the Federal Emergency Management Agency (FEMA) at: http://www.fema.gov/earthquake and the U.S. Geological Survey (USGS) at: http://earthquake.usgs.gov/learning/.
+You can learn about Oregon’s earthquake risk at: http://www.oregongeology.org/sub/earthquakes/EQs.htm.
+Two other online resources are the Federal Emergency Management Agency (FEMA) at http://www.fema.gov/earthquake and the U.S. Geological Survey (USGS) at http://earthquake.usgs.gov/earthquakes/states/?region=Oregon.

 Your library also has many informative books on Oregon’s seismic history and risk including Living With Earthquakes in the Pacific Northwest by Robert S. Yeats.
 The Red Cross, Salvation Army, and your local Emergency Manager also have earthquake information.